 Review and Selection Process

-Applications will be reviewed once each month and all candidates will be notified by email within 8 weeks of their submittal date.
-Those whose academic and professional qualifications meet the minimum requirements will be placed on the course waiting list for when a teaching opportunity becomes available.
+Candidates will be notified by email as their applications are reviewed.
+Those whose academic and professional qualifications meet the minimum requirements will be placed on the course interest list for when a teaching opportunity becomes available.

 As teaching opportunities arise, application materials for candidates selected for further review will be sent to the associated campus department for an academic review.
 Upon receiving department approval, final candidates will be invited to participate in a 15-20 minute phone interview and a two-week online asynchronous Evaluation Course (a time commitment of 7-10 hours/week).